Taming-the-BEAST/SCOTTI-Tutorial/README.md

 # Background

-When applying phylodynamic models to pathogen genetic sequences collected during an outbreak we usually make the assumption that the inferred genealogy approximates the true transmission tree.
+When applying phylodynamic models to pathogen genetic sequences collected during an outbreak, we usually make the assumption that the inferred genealogy approximates the true transmission tree.
 In most cases the structure of the true transmission tree will be similar to the inferred genealogy and inferences about epidemiological parameters (e.g. the {% eqinline R_e %}) are valid.
 However, due to complicating factors, such as within-host diversity and evolution, non-sampled patients and transmission bottlenecks, it is difficult to reconstruct transmission chains or draw conclusions about the transmission dynamics between infected patients.
 In particular, there may be discrepancies between the epidemiological and phylogenetic relatedness of hosts and infection times are often biased.

 SCOTTI (Structured COalescent Transmission Tree Inference) {% cite deMaio2016 --file SCOTTI-Tutorial/master-refs %} is a BEAST2 package that was developed to provide more accurate reconstructions of transmission trees.
-The underlying model is a structured coalescent model, where each host is modeled as a population and migrations between populations represent infections.
+The underlying model is a structured coalescent model, where each host is modeled as a population and migrations between populations represent new infections.
 New sequencing technologies and protocols are making it easier to sample the within-host diversity of an outbreak and SCOTTI can take advantage of multiple sequences from each host to better resolve transmission events.
 Furthermore, SCOTTI can model non-sampled hosts by dynamically increasing or decreasing the number of populations (hosts).
-(In other structured models in BEAST2 the number of populations remain constant and each population needs to be represented by at least one sampled sequence).
+(In other structured models available in BEAST2 the number of populations remain constant and each population needs to be represented by at least one sampled sequence).
 In addition to genetic sequences, SCOTTI also uses epidemiological data about host exposure times, only allowing hosts to transmit the disease during periods when they are infectious.
 Thus, SCOTTI is able to model within-host diversity as well as non-sampled hosts and multiply infected hosts.
 However, it is currently not able to model transmission bottlenecks.

 To make the inference tractable SCOTTI uses the same techniques as BASTA {% cite deMaio2015 --file SCOTTI-Tutorial/master-refs %}, which is a computationally efficient approximation to the structured coalescent.
-In addition, a number of simplifying constraints are assumed.
+In addition, a number of simplifying assumptions are made.
 It is assumed that all hosts have the same infection rate and that it stays constant over the course of infection.
 It is also assumed that infection is equally likely between every pair of hosts.
 Finally, it is assumed that all hosts have the same effective population size, {% eqinline N_e %}.
 Thus, all hosts have the same within-host genetic diversity and thus all hosts have equal and constant within-host dynamics.